ngoducthien/ngoducthien/README.md

 # Hi there!
 I'm Thien.

 ### About Me
 I hold a PhD in condensed matter physics and am currently engaged in materials science research at a leading institution for materials science.
-My work focuses on the intersection of materials science and artificial intelligence, and I'm deeply interested in leveraging high-tech advancements to drive innovation in these fields.
+My work focuses on the intersection of materials science, optical nanodevices and artificial intelligence, and I'm deeply interested in leveraging high-tech advancements to drive innovation in these fields.

 A lover of coding, I’m always exploring new technologies and techniques to enhance research efficiency and analysis.